Modular Decomposition of Hierarchical Finite State Machines: Proofs

-\begin{proof}[Proof of Corollary~\ref{linear growth}] Firstly, $Q(Z)$ is always a thin module and it has at least two nodes, and so either there is at least one indecomposable thin module contained in it with at least two nodes, or it is itself indecomposable.
+\begin{lem} In any accessible $n$-state FSM with $n > 1$, there are between $n+1$ and $2n-1$ indecomposable modules. \end{lem} \begin{proof} Firstly, $Q(Z)$ is always a thin module and it has at least two nodes, and so either there is at least one basis module contained in it, or it is itself indecomposable.
 Also, each singleton is always trivially indecomposable.
 This gives the lower bound.
-By Theorem~\ref{Kq theorem}, each non-singleton indecomposable thin module $H$ has a representative node $q$ where $K_q=H$.
+By Theorem~\ref{Kq theorem}, each basis module $H$ has a representative node $q$ where $\repr(q)=H$.
 This representative is not the start node of $Z$, so there are only $n-1$ possible representatives and so at most $2n-1$ possible distinct indecomposable modules, proving the result. \end{proof}